microsoft/fluentui-react-native/packages/experimental/Shadow/SPEC.md

 The `Shadow` component takes in one prop called `ShadowToken`.
 The variants of ShadowToken are all defined in the theme.
 If `undefined` is passed into the `shadowToken` prop, no shadow will be rendered.

-`Shadow` must take exactly one child, which must support a style that derives from ViewStyle (ex.
-View, Text)
+`Shadow` must take exactly one child, which must be of type View.

 ## Notes